 There’s still not enough research to back this up, but the anecdotal evidence is overwhelming - especially for dairy.
-Food rich in refined sugar, saturated fats, and dairy may cause negative effects on your skin.
+Food rich in refined sugar, saturated fats, and milk products may cause negative effects on your skin.
 Dairy is bad for your skin because it's rich in hormones.
 Refined sugar, and saturated fats because they increase blood sugar.
 When that happens, the body reacts by producing more insulin, which in turn stimulates the glands to produce more oil and increases your risk of oily skin and developing acne.

 This tip for oily skin might sound like an oxymoron, because yes, you should wash your face more frequently when you are dealing with oily skin.
 But, the fact is, if you overdo it, you will make your skin dry, which will trigger the oil glands to produce even more sebum, and after a day or two, you will have more oil on your skin.

 First, you need to make sure you are using the right cosmetic products for your specific skin type.
 Secondly, don’t use makeup with poor quality.
 This type of makeup is usually harsher, which can damage the skin and make the sebaceous glands to produce more oil.
 Search for makeup that is labeled as either oil-free or noncomedogenic.
 Finally, moisturizing the skin is important even if you have oily skin type.
 There are different types of moisturizers that can help your skin stay hydrated without making it greasy.